vnelima/Phase-2-Movie-project--Group-9/README.md

 # **Project Overview**
 This project uses exploratory data analysis to uncover factors driving movie profitability and box office success, providing data-driven insights for a new movie studio's strategy.
 By examining historical data on production budgets, release timing, genres ,and revenues, we aim to inform decisions on film types, optimal budget allocations, and release schedules, guiding the studio in creating high-performing content.
 # **Business Problem**
 As major companies invest in original video content, our company has decided to establish a new movie studio to enter the competitive film industry.
 However, with limited experience in movie production, the company lacks insights into what drives box office success.
 Our goal is to explore which types of films perform best at the box office, using factors like release timing, production budgets, and profit margins to inform strategic decisions.
-The insights generated from this an analysis will support the new movie studio's head in deciding what type of films to create and how to allocate resources effectively for maximum profitability.
+The insights generated from this analysis will support the new movie studio's head in deciding what type of films to create and how to allocate resources effectively for maximum profitability.
 ## **Objectives**
 1. To identify audience preferences across genres.
 2. To explore seasonal trends in movie releases.